tarzanmeetsjane/FoundryToolchain12/replit.md

 Preferred communication style: Simple, everyday language.
 Task completion style: Walk through step-by-step with clear instructions on where to click.
 User wants complete solutions with guided implementation.
+User feedback on monetization platform: "THIS IS EVERY THING I COULD OF DREAMED OFF" - extremely satisfied with comprehensive solution.
 ```